SoyboysHQ/deno-image-generator/README.md

 **📖 See [ADDING_MUSIC.md](ADDING_MUSIC.md) for a complete guide on adding music to your reels.**

-**Note:** If no `audioPath` is provided, the reel will be generated without audio.
+**Note:** If no music files are found in `assets/audio/`, the reel will be generated without audio.
+The system automatically tries to add background music by randomly selecting between `background-music-1.mp3` and `background-music-2.mp3`.
 See [assets/audio/README.md](assets/audio/README.md) for information on finding royalty-free music.

 ### `POST /`